nitishspatkar/nitishspatkar.github.io/README.md

 <br>
 February 2018-February 2022
 <br>
 * Supervising several bachelor and master thesis and guiding students through the whole process of problem identification and proposing and validating a solution.
 * Worked as a tutor and successfully conducted a semester long software engineering project for four consecutive years.
 Each year, about 50-60 students were guided into the process of identifying and specifying requirements, making prototypes, implementation and testing.
+* Worked as an independent instructor for the Seminar in Software Engineering (BSc/MSc).
+This course explored the research landscape of the software engineering field, and state-of-the- art tools and techniques in it to develop the prototypical tools and techniques for various topics.

 **ActiDo GmbH, Paderborn**, as a **Web developer**
 <br>